Before your LASIK Procedure

 If you are coming in from out of town, travel and accommodations are your responsibility - although, our office is happy to provide you with some referrals.
 We do partner with many area hotels that offer discounts to our patients.
 As laser eye correction is a medical procedure, please make allowances for the possibility of an extended stay according to the healing process of your eyes.

 You will need someone to drive you home the day of your procedure.
 Please arrange for someone else to drive you home on the day of your laser eye surgery.
 After laser eye surgery your eyes will be irritated and light sensitive.
 This usually dissipates within 24 hours after surgery.
-You should not plan on driving long distances for approximately 3 days after LASIK eye surgery and 7 days after PRK eye surgery.
+You should not plan on driving long distances for approximately 3 days after LASIK eye surgery and 7 days after LASEK eye surgery.

 Time away from work